-With this in mind, make sure you comply with all the aforementioned - not just to avoid any surcharges but also to make sure that your item will reach the end of its journey undamaged.
+With this in mind, you must make sure you stick to the rules.
+Not only to avoid surcharges, but also to make sure that your engine reaches its destination intact.

-Some say that one of the safest ways to ship an engine or motor part is by placing it inside a car tyre before securing it onto the pallet.
-After this, you have to ratchet strap the engine - the car tyre will absorb any shocks or such and will further stabilise the engine.
+Some have said that one of the safest ways of shipping an engine is by placing it inside a rubber car tyre before actually securing it to the pallet.

-If you need additional support or advice, please feel free to get in touch with PalletOnline.
+If you need any additional support or advice, please feel free to get in touch with PalletOnline.